[SOLD OUT] Turin Brakes

 Share

-Turin Brakes are releasing a brand-new studio album ‘Spacehopper’ in May 2025.
+Turin Brakes‘s latest studio album ‘Spacehopper’ is out now.
 Produced by Grammy-winning Guy Massey, ‘Spacehopper’ is the band’s first new music in over three years and marks Turin Brakes’ 10th studio album.
 A big milestone for a band who released their debut album over 24 years ago – The Mercury Prize nominated ‘The Optimist’ LP which catapulted them into the mainstream and achieved Gold status in the UK.
-The title track ‘Spacehopper’ from the new album is available everywhere now.

 The South London 4-piece was founded by childhood friends Olly Knights and Gale Paridjanian and is today made up of Knights, Paridjanian, and long-term collaborators Rob Allum and Eddie Myer.
 They followed ‘The Optimist’ with their most commercially successful album ‘Ether Song’ in 2003 which hit the Top 5 in the UK Official Album Charts.
 Arguably more sonically adventurous than their debut, it features the Top 5 hit single ‘Pain Killer (Summer Rain)’.